PramodKumarHK89/MyAngularWebApp/README.md

 ##### Explanation for no consent prompt #####

 Since we added client id of ProfileSPA in the preauthorizedclient attribute against **access_ProfileAPI_1** scope of ProfileAPI-1, there is no consent prompt shown.
 Additionaly, an accesstoken is granted with the scope `"scp": "access_ProfileAPI_1"` without any user consent.
 Refer previous example under preauthorizedclient for more details.

+## We'd love your feedback!

+Were we successful in addressing your learning objective?
+Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUOU5PNlM4MzRRV0lETkk2ODBPT0NBTEY5MCQlQCN0PWcu).

 ## More information